AdiAddons/AdiButtonAuras/doc/RulesRef.md

 World of Warcraft has a pretty complex system of buffs and effects.

-Every spell or ability is identified by an unique number, which is called the **spell identifier**, and which is often noted by an hash-number, e.g. #113043 of Omen of Clarity.
-Sites like wowhead.com and wowdb.com ofter erfers to the spells by there spell identifier, e.g. : http://www.wowhead.com/spell=113043 or http://www.wowdb.com/spells/113043-omen-of-clarity.
+Every spell or ability is identified by an unique number, which is called the **spell identifier**, and which is often noted by an hash-number, e.g. #113043 for Omen of Clarity.
+Sites like wowhead.com and wowdb.com refer to the spells by their spell identifiers, e.g. : http://www.wowhead.com/spell=113043 or http://www.wowdb.com/spells/113043-omen-of-clarity.

-In most cases, the ability in the spell book, the ability in the action bar and the buff or debuff, (which are collectively called **aura**, are identicial.
+In most cases, the ability in the spellbook, the ability in the action bar and the buff or debuff (which are collectively called **aura**) are identicial.

-However, in some case, they differs.
-A passive ability can cause an ability to provide a buff that will in turn modifier another ability.
-For example, in Mists of Pandaria (MoP), the passive ability "Omen of Clarity" causes "Lifebloom" to provide the buff "Clearcasting", which modify Regrowth, Wrath and Healing Touch.
-In AdiButtonAuras terms,  "Omen of Clarity" is the **provider**, "ClearCasting" is the *modifier buff* and Regrowth, Wrath and Healing Touch are the *modified spells*.
+However, in some case, they differ.
+A passive ability can cause an ability to provide a buff that will in turn modify another ability.
+For example, in Mists of Pandaria (MoP), the passive ability Omen of Clarity causes Lifebloom to provide the buff Clearcasting, which modifies Regrowth, Wrath and Healing Touch.
+In AdiButtonAuras, Omen of Clarity is the **provider**, Clearcasting is the *modifier buff* and Regrowth, Wrath and Healing Touch are the *modified spells*.

-Finally, in some case, one given spell can have different spell identifiers depending on the character specialization and glyphes.
-For example, in Warlords of Draenor (WoD), Omen of Clarity is identified by 113043 for Restoration and by 16864 for Feral.
+Finally, in some case, one given spell can have different spell identifiers depending on the character specialization and glyphs.
+For example, in Warlords of Draenor (WoD), Omen of Clarity is identified by #113043 for Restoration and by #16864 for Feral.

 For checking the spell identifiers, I recommend using the addon [SpellDevInfo](https://github.com/Adirelle/SpellDevInfo).